googlearchive/compute-getting-started-java/README.md

 1. Register your application with Google Cloud Console.
   1. Visit the [Cloud Console][4]
-  1. If this is your first time then click "Create Project," otherwise you can reuse an existing project by click on it.
+  1. If this is your first time then click "Create Project," otherwise you can reuse an existing project by clicking on it.
     1. Note: You will need to enable billing for new projects by clicking on Compute Engine in the left hand navigation menu.
   1. Click on "APIs & auth" in the left hand navigation menu and then the